anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   <br>
   Including the vouchers in {{enrollfigure}} would not fit because the figure has a different scope (namely, certificate enrollment) and would get overloaded.
+* Address Gunter Van de Velde's comments by taking over essentially all his rewrites of text to help the structure and simplify reading the content, while keeping the original message, as it helps improve document quality
 * Address John Scudder's comments by tweaking {{terminology}}, fully alphabetizing terms
 * Address Murray Kucherawy's comment by adapting terminology entries, leaving out 'communication'